Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \subsection{Lateral movement}

-Lateral Movement techniques allow adversaries to enter and control remote systems on a EPES network.
+Lateral Movement techniques allow adversaries to enter and control remote systems on a EPES network as well as are based on the MITRE ICS Attack Matrix \textit{TA0109}\footnote{https://attack.mitre.org/tactics/TA0109/} tactic.
 These techniques leverage default credentials, known accounts, and vulnerable services, to pivot to their different devices of the EPES environment.
-Using such techniques adversaries can position themselves where they want to be or think they should be.
+Using such techniques, adversaries can position themselves where they want to be or think they should be.
 Following through on their primary objective often requires Discovery of the network to develop awareness of unique EPES devices and processes, in order to find their target and subsequently gain access to it.
 Reaching this objective often involves pivoting through multiple systems, devices, and accounts.

 Adversaries may install their own remote tools to accomplish Lateral Movement or leverage default tools, programs, and manufacturer set or other legitimate credentials native to the network, which may be stealthier.
-Additionally, they can use local services of the EPES system or can even exploit a vulnerability (e.g. use of insecure protocols or services) to move across the system.
-Finally, often for moving laterally across the EPES system an adversary may require legitimate user credentials or valid accounts.
+Additionally, they can use local services of the EPES system or can even exploit a vulnerability (e.g., use of insecure protocols or services) to move across the system.
+Finally, often for moving laterally across the EPES system, an adversary may require legitimate user credentials or valid accounts.
 In particular, lateral movement techniques include: